Contrary and Contradictory

 1. Definition

-In logic, the square of oppositions links the affirmative and negative propositions, universal and particular, according to a set of immediate inferences, among them the relations of contradiction and contrariety, S. Proposition.
+In logic, the « square of oppositions » connects the affirmative and negative propositions, the universal and particular proposition, according to a set of immediate inferences, among which are the relations of contradiction and contrariety, see Proposition §4

-— Two propositions P and Q are contradictory when they cannot be simultaneously true or simultaneously false; that is, one of them is true, and the other is false, as shown in the truth-table below.
+— Two propositions P and Q are contradictory when they cannot be simultaneously true or simultaneously false; that is, one of them is true, and the other is false, as shown in the following truth-table (see Logical connectives)

-— Two propositions P and Q are contrary when they cannot be simultaneously true, but can be simultaneously false, S. Contrary and contradictory.
+— Two propositions P and Q are contrary when they cannot be simultaneously true, but can be simultaneously false.

-These terms can be easily mixed up.
-The easiest way to avoid confusion is to refer the relations of contrariety and contradiction to two kinds of universes, defining two kinds of opposites.
-Let U be a universe including a series of individuals.
+These terms can be easily confused.
+The easiest way to avoid confusion is to relate the relations of contrariety and contradiction to two kinds of universes, thus defining two kinds of opposites.
+Let U be a universe containing a number of individuals.

-(i) Contradictories — In the case of contradiction, the opposition is within a bi-dimensional universe, such as the traditional system of genre. “— is a man” and “— is a woman” are contradictory predicates in this system.
+(i) Contradictories — In the case of contradiction, the opposition is within a two-dimensional universe, such as the traditional system of genre: “— is a man” and “— is a woman” are contradictory predicates in this system.
 In a non-traditional system of genres, they are contrary propositions.

 U is a two dimensional universe; two properties P1 and P2 are defined upon this universe, such as: